Gorna Vasilitsa

 Gorna Vasilitsa (Горна Василица) is a village in Sofia Province in southwestern Bulgaria, located in the Kostenets Municipality.
+In it situated in the Kostenets–Dolna Banya Valley enclosed between the mountain ranges of Rila and Sredna Gora.
 As of the 2010 census, the village had a total population of 273.
 The settlement contains many villa-type properties used as holiday homes and weekend getaways.
 An increasing number of foreigners are finding that house prices here are well below those in other "sun-trap" countries of southern Europe.